What Is Heroin?

 - Blueish tint to lips, skin, and nails

 Loss of consciousness and respiratory arrest are common during a heroin overdose.
 Immediate medical attention is required.
-For many, naloxone, a medication designed to reverse the effects of opioid overdoses, can be life-saving.
+For many, naloxone, a medication designed to reverse the effects of opioid overdoses, can be lifesaving.
+Naloxone is sold under the name “Narcan.”
+Knowing how to use Narcan properly could save a life.
 In many cases, multiple shots of naloxone are necessary to revive the overdose victim.

 Heroin overdoses can cause long-term brain damage or lead to a coma.
 Even if the individual has been revived with naloxone, additional medical treatment is needed.